 Wilmette, Kenilworth, Indian Hill, Winnetka, Hubbard Woods, Glencoe, Braeside, Ravinia, Highland Park, Highwood, Fort Sheridan, Lake Forest, Everett, Glenview, Northbrook, Northfield, Deerfield, Bannockburn, Mundelein, Libertyville, Diamond Lake, Half Day, Rondout, and Ivanhoe.

 The "40-year" booklet adds most communities in northern Lake County to bring the total to 48 towns and villages.
 The expansion was due to the dissolution of the Lake County Council in 1935.

-January 31, 1927, issue of the Lake Forester tells of the visit to the Lake Bluff Council of Mr. John L. Alexander, identified as the “man who wrote the first Boy Scout handbook.”
-This claim Is usually attributed to Ernest Thompson Seton as the author of the first handbook for use by Boy Scouts in the United States.
-Nevertheless, Mr. Alexander was an early leader of the movement and his appearance to start Scout Week was a notable event.
+January 31, 1927, issue of the Lake Forester tells of the visit to the Lake Bluff Council of Mr. John L. Alexander, identified as the "man who wrote the first Boy Scout handbook."
+This claim Is usually attributed to Ernest Thompson Seton, the author of the first handbook for use by Boy Scouts in the United States.
+Nevertheless, Mr. Alexander was an early movement leader, and his appearance to start Scout Week was notable.